 Roomy and easy to close and clean.
 Insulation quality is comparable to that of pricier coolers.
 Excellent value.

 A few users feel the shape is awkward.
-Occasional reports of quality issues w/zipper and lining.
+Occasional reports of quality issues with zipper and lining.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.